Eating Out

 While the city offers everything from haute cuisine to hotdogs with all the trimmings, its true specialty is the world-famous deep-dish pizza, invented at Pizzeria Uno in 1943, and now available throughout the city (though still served at its birthplace).

-Chicago has been steadily earning a reputation as one of the cuisine capitals of America, with its concentration of award-winning chefs and highly acclaimed fine dining establishments.
-Around 25 restaurants in Chicago have earned Michelin stars, proving just how much fodder is available for discerning foodies.
+Chicago has been steadily earning a reputation as one of the cuisine capitals of America through its concentration of award-winning chefs and highly acclaimed fine dining establishments.
+Around 25 restaurants in Chicago have earned Michelin stars, proving just how much is available for discerning foodies.
 Top areas for dining include trendy Lincoln Park, Chinatown, Little Italy and Pilsen, a Mexican neighbourhood.

 Shopping